Love is a four letter word.

 We find the the wider, societal expressions of love currently being manipulated and twisted, throwing out love’s necessary relations to levels of being and boundaries.

 The act of isolating and removing sugars from natural sources in order to produce processed, artificial sweeteners comes to mind.
 This process leaves so-called “love” a shell of its former self; a syrupy, saccharine parody.

 If you let your notions of a charitable love for others–the ways you can “love the world,” as we began this essay with– usurp your love for yourself and closest kin, you will meet chaos and destruction.
 Any good parent knows that they cannot totally shield a child from the ways of the world, even at a young age.

-If a parent only tells their child that “every human has a spark of the Divine in them” (or something to that effect) but then fails to teach the child about the people out there with the capacity to hurt, doesn’t teach the child proper caution regarding strangers, that parent fails their child.
-The child unfortunately becomes much more susceptible to kidnapping and abuse.
+If a parent only tells their child that “everything has a spark/potential of the Divine in it” (or something to that effect) but then fails to also teach the child about the people out there with the capacity to hurt, doesn’t teach their child proper caution regarding strangers and potential psychopaths, that parent utterly fails their child.
+The child unfortunately becomes much more susceptible to kidnapping, abuse, and unspeakable horrors.